 Miscellaneous business expenses associated with travel are reimbursable.
 Individual expense items of $25.00 or more per day MUST be supported by paid receipts.
 All miscellaneous expenses are reported in the "Other Expense" column of the Travel Expense Voucher and must be explained in the space provided at the bottom of the form with sufficient information to be verified.
 Examples of allowable miscellaneous expenses include: needed work supplies purchased on an emergency basis, taxi fares, business telephone calls, etc. Miscellaneous expenses do NOT include tips and taxes on meals.

 ITEMIZED RECEIPTS--When a traveler incurs any expense of $25.00 or more per day, an original receipt must be filed to assure reimbursement.
 Credit card statements and canceled check are not acceptable receipts.
 Any exceptions must be approved by University Business Services.NO RECEIPT - NO REIMBURSEMENT

-For travel to a location outside of the United States, allowances for meals and lodging follow the United States Department of State maximum travel per diem allowances for foreign areas as established in Section 2-18-501(4), MCA MOM Employee Travel Policy, IX, A - B. The federal schedules for foreign travel are available in the Department of Administration or at the following Internet site: http://aoprals.state.gov/content.asp?content_id=184&menu_id=78
+For travel to a location outside of the United States, allowances for meals and lodging follow the United States Department of State maximum travel per diem allowances for foreign areas as established in Section 2-18-501(4), MCA MOM Employee Travel Policy, IX, A - B. The federal schedules for International Travel are available in the Department of Administration or at the following Internet site: http://aoprals.state.gov/content.asp?content_id=184&menu_id=78

 Under the new GSA system, reimbursement is limited to actual lodging expenses, up to the maximum dollar lodging amount for the area, plus a per

 diem amount for meals and incidental expenses.
-The first column of the federal foreign
+The first column of the federal International

 (M&IE).
 The federal meal per diem is allocated at the rate of 15% for breakfast, 25%